brem02/Udacity_Azure_Devops_Project_03/README.md

 ## Create a Selenium test for a website
 For this part of the project we will use selenium-test.py file and run it in a "headless" mode.

-We included the website https://www.saucedemo.com/ in order to test login, add 6 items to cart and remove those 6 items afterwards.
+We included the website https://www.saucedemo.com/ in order to test login, adding 6 items to cart and removing those 6 items afterwards.

 In the Azure Pipeline Job section we can check the logs of the Selenium Test.